 M&A Deal flow and Pipeline management options

 We’ve established that the key to deal flow and pipeline management is a systematic approach.
-Taking the time to structure the processes and work flow, the standard documents and content guides will ultimately allow for more informed and timely decisions in the end.
+Taking the time to structure the processes, work flow, standard documents and content guides will ultimately allow for more informed and timely decisions in the end.
 Below is a template that you can use and modify freely: